The future of the EU: the return of remain and reform?

 The rise of populism in Europe in recent years and the UK’s vote in 2016 to leave the EU have prompted many to question if the European Union can survive.
 Recently, however, there’s been a change of tone and renewed optimism about the prospects for reforming the EU.
 Increased voter turnout and a ‘green wave’ of support for pro-EU environmentalist parties in the 2019 European Parliament elections are cited as evidence of renewal.
 Eurosceptic, nationalist and populist parties performed below expectations, while pro-EU liberal and social-democratic parties did better than expected.
 Afterwards, some argued that the EU had renewed legitimacy.

 Perhaps more surprising is a reluctance among Eurosceptic parties to push for a break with the EU.
 As one commentary put it, ‘instead of promising to protect people from the European Union, populists have started promising to make the EU protect the people’.
 In 2016, at least 15 parties across Europe campaigned for a referendum on their country’s EU membership.
 Yet today, populists in countries such as France, Sweden, the Netherlands, Italy and Germany now seem focused on securing change from within the EU.
-Italy’s deputy prime minister, Matteo Salvini, captured the new mood by promoting the idea of a ‘Common-Sense Europe’: not an end to the EU, but a changed EU, one that focuses more on security, manages immigration more closely and takes a ‘nation first’ approach to the economy.
+In Italy, leader of the League and former deputy prime minister, Matteo Salvini, captured the new mood by promoting the idea of a ‘Common-sense Europe’: not an end to the EU, but a changed EU, one that focuses more on security, manages immigration more closely and takes a ‘nation first’ approach to the economy.

 What accounts for these shifts and how significant are they?
 The UK’s protracted struggle to leave the EU certainly seems to demonstrate the difficulties confronting a state seeking to exit the bloc.
 Has the Brexit saga, and Greece’s failed attempt in 2015 to resist EU/eurozone tutelage, dealt a fatal blow to the idea of restoring national sovereignty?